oleeskild/obsidian-digital-garden/README.md

 ## Advanced usage
 ### Permalinks
-This plugin also supports setting your own links to a note, if you prefer something else than the default behaviour.
+This plugin supports setting your own links to a note, if you prefer something else than the default behaviour.
 This is done by adding a dg-permalink attribute to the frontmatter of your file.
 As an example, the top of your file could look like this: